 Burdock root is especially popular in Japanese cuisine.
 In Japan, 'Gobo root' is often sliced thinly into coin-shaped pieces, fried and served as a chip-like snack.
 It is also an essential ingredient in the Japanese dish kimpira, a type of slaw made with julienned Gobo root, carrot, dried chili peppers and soy sauce.
 The long root is commonly pickled in rice vinegar and served alongside sushi.
 The Japanese have also been known to eat the young, tender leaves of the Burdock plant.

-The burdock plant is native to Siberia and Eastern Europe.
-It is primarily cultivate for culinary use in Japan.
-Burdock grows wild along roadsides and around field boundaries throughout Britain, Europe and North America.
-It was brought to America in the late 1800's where it was considered to simply be a flowering weed.
-Today, it is grown primarily in California and Hawaii, both states with a high Asian immigrant population.
+Burdock is native to Siberia and Eastern Europe.
+It is primarily cultivated for culinary use in Japan.
+Burdock grows wild along roadsides and around field boundaries throughout Britain, Europe and North America, though not in the southern regions.
+It was brought to America in the late 1800's where it was considered to be a flowering weed.
+Burdock is mainly grown for commercial consumption in Hawaii, California and Japan.

 Restaurants currently purchasing this product as an ingredient for their menu.

-Recipes that include Gobo Root.
+Recipes that include Burdock Root (Gobo).
 One is easiest, three is harder.

 |No Recipes||Braised Beef and Burdock|

 |Girl Cooks World||Detox Tea with Burdock Root|